XuewenWangUGA/USAT/README.md

 Latest version: v1.1

+## License
+Free for all academic and educational purposes.
+A license is needed to be obtained from us for any industrial and any other purposes.
+Contact us at
+HSC Center for Human Identification
+CBH, 6th Floor
+3500 Camp Bowie Boulevard
+Fort Worth, TX 76107
+Local: 817-735-0606
+Fax: 817-735-0553

 ## Function of USAT
 USAT conducts detailed TR haplotype comparison and graphic plot to provide informative clues of difference between any alleles.
 TR allele intreactibe viewing, sorting, filtering, and comparison.